indieopensource/issue-sponsorship-terms/terms.md

 ### <a id="Acceptance"></a>Acceptance

 Anyone capable of entering into this agreement and meeting all the obligations of _Sponsor_ under it can accept the _Offer_, thereby becoming _Sponsor_, by sending _Developer_ an e-mail identifying themself and confirming acceptance.
-Once a _Sponsor_ accepts the _Offer_, no one else can accept the _Offer_, though _Developer_ is free to make a new offer under these terms.
+Once a _Sponsor_ accepts the _Offer_, no one else can accept the _Offer_, though _Developer_ is free to make new offers under these terms.

 ### <a id="Payment_Instructions"></a>Payment Instructions